 It’s widely accepted that tech is where the super-rich are in abundance, but there are even tech companies which are successful without disproportionality weighting pay to the execs.
 CoTech is a network of 45 creative technology companies throughout the UK, which operate as ethical co-operatives, “fully owned and controlled by the people who do the work”.
 It proves that there are quality alternatives to the typical private equity-funded tech start-ups and publicly-traded multinationals.
 With collective revenue of £10.3million and all the benefits that being part of a community enables – collaboration, skill sharing, cross-company referrals – it’s easy to understand the appeal of this more equitable model.

 In a different approach to parity, the CEO of Seattle-based Gravity Payments, Dan Price, took a $1million pay cut in 2015, reducing his salary to $70k so that all of its 120 employees could earn at least the same.
 Price wanted to commit to “running a company driven by its values instead of the dollars it earns”.
 The knock on effect was that, in addition to being able to pay their bills on time and start to pay down longstanding debt, employees chose to invest more in their futures.
 Pension contributions increased by 130% and, due to being able to afford properties closer to their offices, it’s estimated that over 1,500 hours of commuting was saved each year, which freed up time for friends, family and new hobbies.
 What’s more, this decision didn’t adversely affect the business at all: profits almost doubled from $3.5 million (2014) to $6.5million in 2015.
-The amount of money that the credit card company has processed in the five years since has also trebled.
+The amount of money that the payment processing company has processed in the five years since has also trebled.

 While there are several models which enable the fruits of employee labour to be better distributed amongst employees, when it’s culturally accepted that exec pay is so disproportionally high, what are the benefits to a business of distributing profits more equitably?